 - Compelling stories are easy to tell and retell: features and bullet points can be tough to remember for both you and your customers.
 But stories are easy.
 This is especially important when your initial selling conversations are not with the ultimate decision-maker.
 If your customer contact needs to share your solution with other people within their organization, a story is a much easier way to relay your value proposition without loss of impact than a marketing message.

-In the modern area, top salespeople equate selling to helping; a genuine act of kindness that never makes you feel gross or sleazy.
-So if you’ve learned something valuable during the course building your business, crafting your solution, or solving a key challenge for your target customers, why not help others by sharing?
+In the modern area, the best salespeople are the ones who see selling as a genuine way to help other people.
+And genuinely helping is an act of kindness that never makes you feel gross or sleazy.
+So if you’ve learned something valuable during the course building your business, delivering amazing virtual presentations, or solving a key challenge for your target customers, why not help others by sharing?
 With all the incredible (and in most cases, free) technology available to us today, memorializing your insights in a simple blog post or helpful photo or video has never been easier.